xx299x/DrissionPagePlus/README.en.md

 - Find with query string:

-  Attributes, tag name and attributes, text, xpath, css selector.
+  Attributes, tag name and attributes, text, xpath, css selector, id, class.

-  Among them, @ means attribute, = means exact match,: means fuzzy match, the string is searched by default when there is no control string.
+  @ Means attribute,.
+Means class, # means id, = means exact match,: means fuzzy match, the string is searched by default when there is no control string.

+  - page.ele('.ele_class')  - returns the first element whose name is equal to ele_name
+  - page.ele('.:ele_class')  - returns the element with ele_class in the first class
+  - page.ele('#ele_id')  - Return the first element with id ele_id
+  - page.ele('#:ele_id')  - Returns the element with ele_id in the first id
   - page.ele('@class:ele_class')  - returns the element with ele_class in the first class
   - page.ele('@name=ele_name')  - returns the first element whose name is equal to ele_name
   - page.ele('@placeholder')  - returns the first element with placeholder attribute